ARM-software/lisa/doc/source/execution_model.rst

 :ref:`here <instrumentation_method_map>`.

-Signal dispatching mechanism may also be used directly, for example to dynamically register callbacks at runtime or allow extensions other than ``Instruments`` to access stages of the run they are normally not aware of.
+Signal dispatching mechanism may also be used directly, for example to dynamically register callbacks at runtime or allow plugins other than ``Instruments`` to access stages of the run they are normally not aware of.

 The sending of signals is the responsibility of the Runner.
 Signals gets sent during transitions